vue-styleguidist/vue-styleguidist/docs/Development.md

 ## How it works

-Vue Styleguidist uses [vue-docgen-api](https://github.com/vue-styleguidist/vue-docgen-api) to parse _source_ files (not transpiled). vue-docgen-api finds exported Vue components and generates documentation.
+Vue Styleguidist uses [vue-docgen-api](Docgen.md) to parse _source_ files (not transpiled). vue-docgen-api finds exported Vue components and generates documentation.

 Styleguidist uses Markdown for documentation: each JavaScript code block is rendered as an interactive playground with [CodeMirror](http://codemirror.net/).
 To do that we extract all these code blocks using [Remark](http://remark.js.org/).

-Webpack loaders (see below) generate JavaScript modules with all user components, their documentation and examples and pass that to a React app which renders a style guide.
+Webpack loaders (see below) generate JavaScript modules with all user components with their documentation and examples and pass all that to a React app which renders the style guide.

 ## Webpack loaders and webpack configuration

 We use webpack loaders to hot reload the style guide on changes in user components, styles and Markdown documentation.
-We have three loaders ([loaders](https://github.com/vue-styleguidist/vue-styleguidist/tree/master/loaders) folder):
+We have three loaders ([loaders](https://github.com/vue-styleguidist/vue-styleguidist/tree/dev/packages/vue-styleguidist/loaders) folder):

 - `styleguide-loader`: loads components and sections;
-- `vuedoc-loader`: loads props documentation using vue-docgen-api;
+- `vuedoc-loader`: loads props documentation using [vue-docgen-api](Docgen.md);
 - `examples-loader`: loads examples from Markdown files;

 There are two more loaders — `css-loader` and `styles-loader` but they are just one-line aliases to corresponding webpack loaders.
 We don’t want to rely on webpack loader resolver because its behavior can be changed by user’s webpack config (Create React App does that for example).
 This way we can bypass webpack resolver and use Node resolver instead.
 These loaders are used like this: